matiassingers/grunt-xcode/README.md

 Default: `''`
 Type: `String`

 Identityname of the application signing identity to be used when exporting the archive.
-If possible, this may be inferred from `exportProvisioningProfile`
+If possible, this may be inferred from `exportProvisioningProfile`.
+If nothing is specified the signing identity used to create the archive will be used.

 #### exportInstallerIdentity